-If you've got deep shelves to work with, then lucky you!
+If you have deep shelves to work with, then lucky you!
 This can, however, make it tough to find things you need when you need them.
-Try out some tiered shelves so you don't have to go on a major expedition for your tomato paste.
+Try some tiered shelves so you don't have to go on a major expedition for your tomato paste.

-The Home Depot isn't just a hardware store for DIYers.
-It's chock full of useful pantry organization items, too.
+- The Home Depot: The Home Depot isn't just a hardware store for DIYers.
+It's chock full of useful pantry organization items too.

-We like Pottery Barn for the decor, but the kitchen organization items are pretty great, too.
+- Pottery Barn: We like Pottery Barn for the decor, but the kitchen organization items are pretty great too.
 As an added bonus, the storage accessories are incredibly stylish, making them great for a pantry that's both functional and aesthetically pleasing.

 How to Make It Cohesive

-Beyond being ultra-organized, think about your pantry style.
-Are you a minimalist who likes all your containers to match with the same look and shape?
+Beyond being ultra organized, think about your pantry style.
+Are you a minimalist who likes all your containers to match and have the same look and shape?
 Or do you like to mix things up with some old and new pieces?

 2. Embrace baskets and bins.